HEU-MatCHMaker/DataDocumentation/examples/CHADA-workflow/README.md

 ## Query the triplestore

-List the IRI of all the documented resources:
+We can use the `find` subcommand of `datadoc` to list the IRI of all the documented resources:

 ```bash
 $ datadoc -t FusekiTest find